hzeller/rpi-rgb-led-matrix/README.md

 Until this wiki has its own confirmed list of working panels, you can refer to this list: https://github.com/board707/DMD_STM32/wiki/Led_drivers and assume that all supported panels there should work with this library, or could work with minimal work to create a pixel mapper.
+Please do refer to --led-multiplexing=<0..17> mentioned below and try all values.

 Raspberry Pi up to 4 supported
 ------------------------------